Postvocalic consonant

 In phonetics and phonology, a postvocalic consonant is a consonant that occurs after a vowel.
 Examples include the n in stand or the n in sun.
+Contrarily, if a consonant occurs between two vowels, it is called intervocalic.

 A specially behaving postvocalic consonant in the English language is the postvocalic "r," often known as the English rhotic consonant, whose behavior alone divides the language into rhotic vs. non-rhotic accents.